-The Civil Process Unit is a sub-division of the Investigations Division of the Marathon County Sheriff's Department.
-The unit is comprised of plain-clothes officers, assigned unmarked squad cars, who conduct business in a more covert fashion than the uniformed patrol officers.
+The Civil Process Unit is a sub-division of the Investigations Division of the Marathon County Sheriff's Office.
+The unit is comprised of plain-clothes officers, assigned unmarked squad cars, who conduct business in a more discreet fashion than the uniformed patrol officers.
 The primary function of the civil process unit is the "service of process."

 Civil process is defined as "the writ or mandate that serves as the means used for bringing a defendant to court to answer in an action or proceeding, civil or criminal."
-It is the responsibility of the sheriff's department to serve or execute according to law, all processes, writs, precepts, and orders issued or made by lawful authority according to Wisconsin State Statute 59.27 (4).
+It is the responsibility of the Sheriff's Office to serve or execute according to law, all processes, writs, precepts, and orders issued or made by lawful authority according to Wisconsin State Statute 59.27 (4).

 Services offered by the civil process unit include, but are not limited to: